azimme2s/ccm-components/README.md

 | Component | Explanation |
 | --- | --- |
 | se1-pwa  | This Component is the main point for the hole app.
 Many components will be used here.
 For example the nav-burger menue.
 There for you need the Information how many Entries this menue will have.
-When you add the se1-pwa komponent in the index HTML you can set the inner value with a list it will look like that ```javascript <ccm-se1-menu
+When you add the se1-pwa komponent in the index HTML you can set the inner value with a list it will look like that ```html
-        inner='[
+<ccm-se1-menu  inner='[
         ["le00", "https://kaul.inf.h-brs.de/data/2017/se1/le00.html"],
         ["le01", "https://kaul.inf.h-brs.de/data/2017/se1/le01.html"],
         ["le03", "https://kaul.inf.h-brs.de/data/2017/se1/le03.html"],